Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-Everything remains connected to a single fabric or whole, and the states of all units depend on one another and interact and create emergent properties from this whole.
+Everything remains connected to a single fabric or whole, and the states of all units depend on one another and interact and create emergent properties from this whole in <a href="https://www.opencollege.info/law-of-cause-and-effect/" target="_blank">cause-effect</a> relationships.

 <br /><br />